Introduction to Geographic Information Systems

 - Working in the field of GIS is more than data analysis and operating GUI-based software.
 GIS nowadays is evolving more than what was defined in textbooks and universities.

-- The job roles in this domain are becoming more advanced with the amalgamation of data analysis, programming, backend technologies, and even knowledge of geography.
+- The job roles in this domain are becoming more advanced with the amalgamation of data analysis, programming, backend technologies, and even geography knowledge.
 With data science and Machine learning /AI booming the market, the organizations also integrate ML / AI-based models in the systems to improve prediction and accuracy.
-Many universities are offering Geo-Informatics and GIS as the main elective in their programs.
+Many universities offer Geo-Informatics and GIS as the main elective in their programs.

 - Product-based companies like HERE Maps, Bing Maps, Google Maps, Apple Maps, TomTom, and ESRI are coming out with many job roles and responsibilities for upcoming graduates.
-There are service-based companies like Capgemini Technologies and Willis Tower Watson using GIS for cartographic models for identifying potential risks.
+Service-based companies like Capgemini Technologies and Willis Tower Watson use GIS for cartographic models to identify potential risks.

-- Roles are like GIS technician, Analyst, spatial analyst, GIS data specialist, GIS developers, and Architects.
+- Roles include GIS technician, Analyst, spatial analyst, GIS data specialist, GIS developer, and Architect.
 GIS Technicians work on the GUI-based GIS software to build maps.
-GIS Analysts and Spatial data analyst work on the spatial data that is available and extracted through various sources.
+GIS Analysts and Spatial data analysts work on the spatial data that is available and extracted through various sources.

-- GIS developers and architects work together with database engineers to build a robust GIS.
-The Architects is the one who creates the whole architecture, and this whole project or program is orchestrated by a GIS Project or a Program manager.
+- GIS developers and architects work with database engineers to build a robust GIS.
+The architect is the one who creates the whole architecture, and this whole project or program is orchestrated by a GIS Project or a Program manager.

 - Companies like HERE are working on automobile navigation and advanced driving assistance systems.
-The organization is itself funded by a famous consortium of Daimler, BMW, and Audi.
+A famous consortium of Daimler, BMW, and Audi funds the organization.

 - They are also integrating various maps with drone companies like DJI.